-This complaint must be brought to the attention of the supervisor/manager within twenty (20) business days of the event giving rise to the complaint or the knowledge thereof.
+This complaint must be brought to the attention of the manager within twenty (20) business days of the event giving rise to the complaint or the knowledge thereof.

-The supervisor/manager and the employee(s) shall make a sincere and genuine effort to resolve the complaint prior to a grievance being filed.
-Unless otherwise agreed, the Parties have twenty (20) business days, from the date the complaint is lodged, to resolve it.
-If no resolution is achieved, the supervisor/manager must communicate their decision to the employee and the local Union, in writing, within the above-noted time frame.
+The manager and the employee(s) shall make a sincere and genuine effort to resolve the complaint prior to a grievance being filed.
+Unless otherwise agreed, the Parties have twenty (20) business days, from the date of the 16.2 declaration date, to resolve it.
+If no resolution is achieved, Human Resources must communicate their decision to the employee and the local Union, in writing, within the above-noted time frame.

-16.3 Informal Dispute Resolution
+16.3 Alternative Dispute Resolution

-At any point during the complaint stage or the grievance process, the Parties may attempt to resolve the dispute through any mutually agreed-upon means, including informal dispute resolution meetings and/or without prejudice mediation.
+At any point during the complaint stage or the grievance process, the Parties may attempt to resolve the dispute through any mutually agreed-upon means, including informal dispute resolution meetings and/or mediation.
 Informal dispute resolution meetings are to provide the Parties a further opportunity to actively work on a satisfactory resolution to a dispute.
-In each case, the Parties may implement their own process and may, for example, choose to involve an internal mediator or facilitator.
+Any settlement reached will be on a without prejudice or precedent basis, unless otherwise agreed in writing.